-Ted Lucas is a founding administrator of Cal State Channel Islands and served as its first Provost from 2003 to 2008, after which he retired to devote more time to composing and performing. music.
+Ted Lucas, President of the Board, is a founding administrator of Cal State Channel Islands and served as its first Provost from 2003 to 2008, after which he retired to devote more time to composing and performing. music.
 He received his Doctorate in Music from the University of Illinois and his M.A. and B.A. in music from San Diego State University.
 Ted studied composition for a year in Paris, France, with the renowned teacher Nadia Boulanger following receipt of his Master’s degree.
-His works have been performed in London, Paris, Berlin, Chicago, San Francisco, San Diego and New York City, among others.
+His works have been performed in London, Paris, Berlin, Chicago, San Francisco, San Diego and New York City, among others

 During her undergraduate years at UC Riverside, Karen Nelson played with the Riverside Symphony and Redlands Bowl Orchestra.
 After moving to Ventura, she played with the Ventura County Symphony and Santa Barbara Civic Light Opera.
 She has played with CHICO since its inception, and feels fortunate to have this wonderful group in our community.
 Karen earned a Masters degree in Education from UCSB in 1990.
 She taught for forty years in elementary and middle schools, serving bilingual students and students with learning challenges.

 Paul Christopher Hunt has been director of instrumental music at Ventura High School since 2010.
 In 2014, he helped to re-establish and become co-director of the Ventura Youth Symphony.
 He received his Bachelors of Music in Wind Performance in 2007 at Cal State, Northridge where he also received his California Teaching Credential and holds a Master’s of Arts in Curriculum and Instruction and CTE Credential in Arts, Media and Entertainment.
 Paul is a freelance trombone, euphonium, and tuba player and has performed with various opera and theater companies.